-- is not visible from public areas or is screened from public areas; a. - b. is not located in the primary frontage setback; - C. is not located in an enclosed garage; - d. has a minimum area of 1m x 2m; - has easy and direct access to the collection point without going through a dwelling (excluding e. garages). - where a common bin storage area is required (in lieu of individual bins at each dwelling), the bin enclosure must comply with the requirements of Planning scheme policy - Waste which includes a bin wash facility connected to sewer.
+- a. is not visible from public areas or is screened from public areas; - b. is not located in the primary frontage setback; - c. is not located in an enclosed garage; - d. has a minimum area of 1m x 2m; - e. has easy and direct access to the collection point without going through a dwelling (excluding garages). - f. where a common bin storage area is required (in lieu of individual bins at each dwelling), the bin enclosure must comply with the requirements of Planning scheme policy Waste which includes a bin wash facility connected to sewer.